swift-server/sswg/process/incubation.md

 To be accepted at Graduated level, a project must meet the [SSWG graduation requirements](#graduation-requirements) detailed below, plus:

 * Document that it is being used successfully in production by at least three independent end users which, in the SSWG judgement, are of adequate quality and scope.
-* Have committers, as defined above, from at least two organizations.
+* Have committers and maintainers, as defined above, from at least two organizations.
 * Receive a supermajority vote from the SSWG to move to Graduation stage.

 ## Process Diagram